There isn't one single door to walk through and get help

 It’s really that simple. schedule below, we’ll do a comprehensive intake, and you’ll get several referrals for a good fit therapy, provider, or program that can help with what you’re experiencing.

-And if we don’t take your insurance?
+What if we don’t take your insurance?

 You’re assessment is free

-we truly do care more about getting you to the right provider rather than profit.
+I truly do care more about getting you to the right provider rather than profit.
 We’re one part of the bridge to a well community.

 Here how it works